Nullness Specification (draft)

 null

-"), but it's not as simple to implement as the null-inclusive rule was.
+"), but it is not as simple to implement as the null-inclusive rule was.
 This null-exclusive rule has to cover cases likeString

 ,E